cabraile/Mapless-MCL-ROS/README.md

 If you intend on running this project in a docker container, skip to the docker section.
 On the other hand, you can still peek the dockerfiles (under `./docker`) for guidance on the setup.

-**Make sure you have ROS1 installed**
+**GPU**
+- Unfortunately, this project **REQUIRES** GPU for running the YOLO detection.
+Make sure you have the NVIDIA drivers installed and CUDA.

+**ROS**
 - Install ROS1 in your machine - we recommend installing the [Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) version.
 **Prepare your catkin workspace**
 - `cd` to the directory from which you will use as a catkin workspace.

-- **Python 3**.
+**Python 3**.
+- Make sure you have `python>=3.7` for running this project.
+- Python 2 is definitively out of question in this project.

+`darknet_ros`.
-- `darknet_ros`.
-Clone their
+- **Inside your carkin workspace's 'src':** Clone their repository recursively (`git clone --recursive https://github.com/leggedrobotics/darknet_ros`).

+`mapless_mcl_ros`.
+- **Inside your carkin workspace's 'src':** Clone this repository recursively (`git clone --recursive https://github.com/cabraile/Mapless-MCL-ROS`)

 **Optional (for running the demonstrations)**:
 - Download the ROS bag files [here](https://drive.google.com/drive/folders/19K-1EjE-EJwqM4iHRPnX-oLn--NlU0lt?usp=sharing);
 - Download the road map file [here](https://drive.google.com/file/d/1BPNlTLTExGXqM3NVAV280eHUFdWGb9p0/view?usp=sharing);
 - Download the trajectory file [here](https://drive.google.com/file/d/12sEUPd4Ntv2hiyNpk6SLxLV2rPuJuXH6/view?usp=sharing);
 - Download the `split_rectify_stereo` package [here](https://drive.google.com/file/d/1cig26bATuz5g-EIiUT-YCdjLovWB4RuB/view?usp=sharing).

 Docker
 -------
-We prepared a docker machine for running this project's  nodes in case you do not want to set your whole machine up.
+We prepared dockerfiles for running this project's nodes in case you do not want to set your whole machine up.

 One liner image build command:
 ```bash